MarkEhr/tide-api/README.md

  This would generate three properties in your state:
  - `api`: This is an object where all your endpoints' data will be saved.
-Each endpoint has its property, let's say you have an `users` endpoint, after the promise returned by `api.users.read()` is finished, the state would change and you could find in there the data returned by the server like:
+Each endpoint has its property, let's say you have an `users` endpoint, after the promise returned by `api.users.get()` is finished, the state would change and you could find in there the data returned by the server like:
  `state.api.users` That would be an array with the users objects.
  - `loading`: this is an integer with the count of pending requests, this could be used for a global loading indicator.
 If it's zero, then nothing is loading, if it's anything other than zero, then there are some requests pending.
  - `loadingIds`: this is like the loading indicator but for individual endpoint calls.
 To use this you should send a `loadingId` string to an endpoint call like:
- `api.users.read( {loadingId:"usersView"} )` after this there will appear this property in the redux state with the count of pending requests with this specific loadingId.
+ `api.users.get( {loadingId:"usersView"} )` after this there will appear this property in the redux state with the count of pending requests with this specific loadingId.
  So after that call and before the request is finished, you would find your state like this: `state.loadingIds.usersView // 1`.

  #### Redux state actions